Racheet/minimal_react_boilerplate/README.md

-Basically, I really dislike how opinionated create-react-app is.
-This is a much smaller boilerplatethat just has the bits needed to start development.
+Basically I really dislike how opinionated create-react-app is.
+This is a much smaller boilerplate that just has the bits needed to start development.

 * It doesn't pick your unit test framework for you
 * It doesn't hide your configuration files from you